-In theory, hybrid project management means you could take any formal methodology and combine it with another one.
+In theory, hybrid project management means you could take any formal methodology and combine it with another.

-This takes the flexibility and adaptability of Agile and combines it with the more traditional and rigid approach of Waterfall project management (where tasks are listed in sequential order — much like a Waterfall, hence the name).
+This takes the flexibility and adaptability of Agile and combines it with the more traditional and rigid approach of Waterfall project management (where tasks are listed in sequential order — much like a waterfall).

 What are the benefits of hybrid project management?

 Why bother smooshing two different methodologies together?
-Wouldn’t it be easier to just take one at face value?
+Wouldn’t it be easier just to use one?

 In some ways, yes.
-But, the benefit of blended project management is that it allows you to get the best of various methodologies.
-This allows project managers to leverage the strength of their chosen approaches, while also navigating around their weaknesses or potential pitfalls.
+However, the benefit of blended project management is that it allows you to get the best of various methodologies.
+This enables project managers to leverage the strength of their chosen approaches, while also navigating around their weaknesses or potential pitfalls.

 In the traditional sense of hybrid project management (meaning, combining Agile with Waterfall project management), projects are planned using the Waterfall approach and a work breakdown structure (WBS).
-That allows teams to get a sense of the tasks involved and the overall scope of the project.
+This gives teams a sense of the tasks involved and the overall scope of the project.

-However, projects are executed using an Agile method.
-This leaves enough wiggle room to handle changes and reevaluate after short sprints.
+However, projects are executed using an Agile method, which leaves enough wiggle room to handle changes and reevaluate after short sprints.

 How do you blend project management methodologies?

-There really aren’t any cut and dried rules when it comes to blending project management methodologies.
+There really aren’t any cut-and-dried rules for blending project management methodologies.
 You and your team have creative license to figure out what works best for you.

 Not sure where to start?
 Here are a few quick tips to set you off on the right path.